When Changing Medical Schemes – Take Note!

 There are only three restrictions a medical scheme may place on an applicant when applying for cover which are:

-- A twelve month condition specific waiting period – this means that you are not covered for a specified pre-existing condition for a period of 12 calendar months, but you are covered for other medical expenses not related to that condition
+- A twelve month condition specific waiting period.
+This means that you are not covered for a specified pre-existing condition for a period of 12 calendar months.
+However, you are covered for other medical expenses not related to that condition

 But if you already have membership with a medical scheme, can a new medical scheme still place the restrictions?
 That really depends on the length of time you’ve had membership, the type of scheme you are leaving and the break between the two memberships.
 Let’s take a look at what schemes may apply and when.